Dateline: Kuala Lumpur, Malaysia

 There are so many opportunities around the world that I can’t make time to see them all in person.
 Right now, I’m doing a deal on a piece of Cambodia real estate and scouting out opportunities elsewhere.

 I recently visited Panama City to get the latest on the country’s easy residency program, a new private vault, and several other projects.

-And later this year I’ll be in 13 countries in Europe, starting with a private meeting in Monaco for Members of The Nomad Society.
+And later this year I’ll be in thirteen different countries in Europe, starting with a private meeting in Monaco for Members of my private mastermind.